CYF2000127/ChemEagle/README.md

 Go to our [ChemEAGLE.Web app demo](https://app.chemeagle.net/) to directly use our tool online for both image and PDF input!
 The built-in Ketcher editor on the right lets you instantly visualize, verify, and fine-tune any extracted molecular structure before exporting.
 Feel free to provide us with any feedback too!
 (Note: The app runs on the HPC4.ust.hk server with a maximum uptime of 3 days; it is restarted for maintenance every three days, please wait a moment if the site is temporarily unavailable or raises a connection error.)

-#### May 30 Update: Fixed some output bugs.
+#### May 30 Update:
+Fixed some output bugs.

-#### Sep 16 Update: Any OpenAI-compatible model can now be used (a hosted API, a gateway, or a local vLLM server), and the default model is now `gemini-3.7-flash` instead of Azure OpenAI.
-The molecule agent corrects its vision output through an applied edit plan, unreadable SMILES of drawn catalysts and reagents are repaired, and the substituent table expands 103 more abbreviations.
+#### Sep 16 Update:
+Any OpenAI-compatible model can now be used (a hosted API, a gateway, or a local vLLM server), and the default model is now `gemini-3.7-flash` instead of Azure OpenAI.
+The molecule agent corrects its vision output through an applied edit plan, unreadable SMILES of drawn catalysts and reagents are repaired.

 ### 🐍 Programmatic access: ChemEAGLE API & Python SDK (Testing)